Weight (without backpack harness) 1100g.

 What I like about my UDB is that it’s a simple, rugged and basic big-ass bag with handy handles and a reliably submersion-proof closure.
 There are no gimmicks unless you count the purge valve.
 On the water it eliminates any worries about stuff getting wet and of course it’s something to hold on to if your boat get shot out from under you by a dozy spearfisherman.

 Watershed still make bags with drysuit zips – see the gallery below or the website.
 But they’re either huge or just a bit on the small side or are priced for military procurement departments only.

 What more is there to say about the Watershed UDB?
-How about that in 2019 I adapted it with the remains of a cheap lightweight folding trolley (right) from previous packboating trips to carry my packraft to Australia and New Zealand.
-With zip ties and straps, the trolley frame fitted securely to the rugged UDB’s harness tabs and I could roll it with the top handle.
+How about that in 2019 I adapted it with a cheap, chopped-down lightweight, big-wheeled folding trolley (right) from previous packboating trips to carry my packraft to Australia and New Zealand.
+With zip ties and straps, the trolley frame lashed securely to the rugged UDB’s harness tabs and I could roll it with the top handle.
 It weighed in at 2.7kg.

 Interestingly, the rigidity provided by the UDB once fully inflated (as above) helped make it more comfortable to wheel and less of a sack on wheels.
 But one thing I did notice is that without a full-length telescopic metal frame the set up tends to bob up and down annoyingly as you walk.